We offer a clients a quick and efficient

-Listed below are the details we require to form your new company.
+Listed below are the details we will require to form your new company.

-All companies that are limited by shares or by guarantee must feature the word ‘Limited’ in their name (abbreviated to Ltd) and in Wales the equivalent ‘Cyfynfedig’ (abbreviated to Cyf) should be used.
+All companies that are limited by shares or by guarantee must feature the word ‘Limited’ in their name (abbreviated to Ltd).
+In Wales, the equivalent ‘Cyfynfedig’ (abbreviated to Cyf) should be used.

-Likewise, a company name may not be approved if it is too similar to any existing one, implies a connection to the UK government or contains certain non-standard characters such as symbols and abbreviations.
+Company Name Approval.
+A company name may not be approved by Companies House if it is too similar to an existing one, implies a connection to the UK government or contains certain non-standard characters such as symbols and abbreviations.

-In the UK, every company is by law required to have a registered office address which must be a physical address rather than, for example, a PO Box or similarly non-locatable building.
-This is the address that government departments and other parties such as banks, shareholders, customers, suppliers and the general public will send correspondence to, including for example, official correspondence and statutory documents.
+In the UK, every company is by law required to have a registered company address which must be a physical address rather than, for example, a PO Box or similarly non-locatable building.
+This is the address that government departments and other parties such as banks, shareholders, customers, suppliers, and the general public will send correspondence to, including for example, official correspondence and statutory documents.

-An SIC (Standard Industrial Classification) is used by Companies House to classify the nature of a company’s business.
-Although 121 Company Formation will suggest the most appropriate SIC code for your business.
+A SIC code (Standard Industrial Classification code) is used by Companies House to classify the nature of a company’s business.
+121 Company Formation will make a recommendation on the most appropriate SIC code for your business.
 As part of the application process, we will also provide you a list of SIC codes which you can browse to identify the one that best suits your company.

-Each limited company must have at least one shareholder but it is permitted to have as many as it wishes although, in the case of many smaller companies, one shareholder will hold 100% of the issued share capital which can be as little as one share in this instance.
+Each limited company must have a minimum of one shareholder, and is permitted to have as many as it wishes.
+In the case of many smaller companies, one shareholder often holds 100% of the issued share capital which can be as little as one share in this instance.

 Once you have decided how many shares will be issued and who the shareholder/s of your company will be, we will require the following information to process your company formation application:

-More often than not the person with significant control of a company is a director or shareholder for whom the following details will be required:
+Typically the person with significant control of a company is a director or shareholder.
+The following details will be required for all PSCs:

-A limited company must have at least one director who can be either an individual or a corporate entity and, in the case of an individual, they must:
+A limited company must have at least one director who can be either an individual or a corporate entity.
+In the case of an individual, they must:

 Order online, call or livechat with our friendly team to complete your order